Free KCNA Mock Exam Sample Questions

 Incorrect.
 Registries store images; containerd runs them.

-2. B A networking plugin for containers
+2. B A networking plugin for containers that implements the CNI specification

 Incorrect. containerd doesn't handle networking.